How to Improve Call Centre Performance

 Just make sure you have the advisor’s permission to share the call first.
 If they are a little shy, they may be uncomfortable with you putting them up on a pedestal.

-Organizing team managers, team leaders and call centre agents to all come together to form a regular team huddle sets a great precedent for the team.
+Bringing together team managers, leaders, and call centre agents for regular huddles sets a positive tone for the team.

-One tip to really boost the effectiveness of your huddle is to involve all team members, to unite everyone behind the common goal of improving call centre performance.
+Whether virtual or in-person, these huddles provide a sense of unity before daily tasks begin.
+A tip to enhance their effectiveness is to involve all team members, to unite everyone behind the common goal of improving call centre performance.

 Other tips for organizing a great team huddle are highlighted in the graphic below: